rafaeltuelho/decision-service-webclient/README.md

 ## Generating a Container Image

+This needs to be performed in two steps:

+### 1. Build the webapp using NodeJS webpack using the utility Nodeshift
 Use the [source-to-image](https://github.com/openshift/source-to-image) CLI tool to easily generate an image containing your react app.

  * `s2i` CLI build usage